OUR POCKET WATCH PAGES HAVE BEEN DIVIDED INTO FIVE SECTIONS !

 He ordered more watches from the watch company and encouraged the telegraph operators to set up a display case in the station offering high quality watches for a cheap price to all the travelers.

-It didn't take long for the word to spread and, before long, people other than travelers came to the train station to buy watches.
+It worked!
+It didn't take long for the word to spread and, before long, people, other than travelers, came to the train station to buy watches.
 Richard became so busy that he had to hire a professional watch maker named "Alva" to help him with the orders.

 And the rest is history as they say.
 The business took off and soon expanded to many other lines of dry goods.
 Richard and Alva left the train station and moved their company to Chicago -- and it's still there.

 YES, IT'S A LITTLE KNOWN FACT that for a while in the 1880's, the biggest watch retailer in the country was at the train station.